 This spectacular Rawnsley Bluff walk climbs the Wilpena Pound Escarpment.
 It is an epic walk that involves a fair climb, but it’s well worth the effort as the views are some of the best to be found anywhere in Australia.
 You’ll discover 360-degree views into the pound outlined by the towering mountain of St Marys Peak.

 Treat yourself to more views of the Chase and Edler Ranges and see the horizon disappear over the salt lakes to the west.
 This hike sums up the stunning Flinders Ranges, rugged country with bright blue skies and a unique vivid red and yellow landscape, scattered with some of the most amazing flora and fauna Australia has to offer.
 Not to mention the ancient history and geology of the land that follows you no matter where you are in the Ranges.

 As far as Australian outback walks go, take my word for it, this is one of the best.

 5. Bibbulmun Track, Tingle Forest, near Walpole, Western Australia

-The Bibbulum Track itself is 1000kms long, and takes about six to eight weeks to complete, however this little section of it – through the Tingle Forest near Walpole – is a day walk to remember.
+The Bibbulum Track itself is 1000kms long, and takes about six to eight weeks to complete, however this little section of it – through the Tingle Forest near Walpole – is a Australian day walks to remember.
 Mostly because of the Tingle Trees, which are often known as ‘Giant Tingle Trees’, which kind of gives the game away.